nicoyuste/dotFiles-Plugins/README.md

 Dot Files & xCode Plugins
 ================

-All the xCode Plugins are added the project (from other git repositories) as submodules of this one so they get updated with just making pulls of that repositories.
+All the xCode Plugins are added to this repo (from other git repositories) as submodules of this one.
+They get updated by pulling from the remote repositories.
 For installing all the plugins just:
+*  1.Clone this project in your machine
-*  1.Close xCode.
+*  2.Close xCode.
-*  2.Run `pluginsInstall.sh` from your terminal.
+*  3.Run `pluginsInstall.sh` from your terminal.
-*  3.Open xCode and start enjoying them.
+*  4.Open xCode and start enjoying them.

 Added plugins:
 --------------
-**xCodeColors** - It allows you to print in colors while debugging.
+**xCodeColors** - It allows you to print with colors in the console while debugging.
 The one which is added to the repository (as submodule) is one from a fork on the originial.<br/>
-I have created a few Macros that help using colors while logging in debug mode with this plugin, they all are in [NYConstants.h](https://github.com/nicoyuste/dotFiles-Plugins/blob/master/NYConstants.h) file.
+I have created a few Macros that help using colors with this plugin, they all are in [NYConstants.h](https://github.com/nicoyuste/dotFiles-Plugins/blob/master/NYConstants.h) file.
 *   Fork added: https://github.com/mralexgray/XcodeColors
 *   Original: https://github.com/robbiehanson/XcodeColors

 **KSImageNamed** - It helps you when you are creating an `UImage` with the method `ImageNamed:` showing you all the images that you have imported into the project.
 *   Original: https://github.com/ksuther/KSImageNamed-Xcode

-**XToDo** - It helps you to track all `TODOs`that you have all around your code.
+**XToDo** - It helps you to track all the `TODOs` that you have all around your code.
 *   Original: https://github.com/trawor/XToDo.git

 **ColorSense** - It helps you to define color with `[UIColor colorWith...]`